danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 might warn the user about the certificate (as is common today) or simply abort the TLS connection.

-Protection against rogue servers on the local network is discussed in {{rogue}}.
+Authorizing which servers are allowed on the local network is discussed in {{authorizing-servers}}.

 ## Server Operation